DerickEddington/graph_safe_compare/benches/README.md

 These cases, with a length of `8,000`, do `16,000` recursions.

-The speed is around `79%`, at worst, as fast as `basic`, is significantly slower than `deep_safe` due to the involvement of the "slow" phase of "interleave" mode, and is significantly faster than `cycle_safe` due to the use of a vector stack, which improves the attractiveness of the trade-off for the cycle-safety, and it also has the deep-safety.
+The speed is as fast as `basic`, is significantly slower than `deep_safe` due to the involvement of the "slow" phase of "interleave" mode, and is significantly faster than `cycle_safe` due to the use of a vector stack, which improves the attractiveness of the trade-off for the cycle-safety, and it also has the deep-safety.

 ---

 ```
-robust::long_degenerate_cyclic::equiv               ... bench: 115,256,800 ns/iter (+/- 11,149,944)
+robust::long_degenerate_cyclic::equiv               ... bench: 112,770,332 ns/iter (+/- 6,191,108)
-robust::long_degenerate_cyclic::precheck_equiv      ... bench: 113,632,758 ns/iter (+/- 11,256,653)
+robust::long_degenerate_cyclic::precheck_equiv      ... bench: 109,561,112 ns/iter (+/- 6,810,804)
-robust::long_degenerate_dag::equiv                  ... bench: 114,925,357 ns/iter (+/- 10,666,182)
+robust::long_degenerate_dag::equiv                  ... bench: 112,442,771 ns/iter (+/- 6,530,739)
-robust::long_degenerate_dag::precheck_equiv         ... bench: 113,278,800 ns/iter (+/- 9,800,128)
+robust::long_degenerate_dag::precheck_equiv         ... bench: 108,724,493 ns/iter (+/- 5,582,998)
 ```

 These shapes are degenerate pair-chains but their depth is `2^18` which is the same as the length